|La Brasserie||Self Catering||Saturday||1||4||1||Book with onsite gite to sleep 2 more guests + pet|

-Visitors should note that spiral stairs can be a little more difficult to negotiate, especially for small children- see photos.
-This apartment is not suitable for guests wishing to bring their dog or other pets, BUT see "La Tanière", next door, which is a self-contained cottage with its own garden and where pets are very welcome. (ref.
+Access to the bedroom is via a spiral staircase, which may make it a little difficult for some.
+We have put a hinged gate at the top of the staircase, but it is the adults' responsibility to ensure that children are safe in the bedroom especially with respect to stairs and windows.
+This appartment is not suitable for guests wishing to bring their dog or other pets, BUT see "La Tanière", next door, which is a self-contained cottage with its own garden and where pets are very welcome. (ref.
 BM005966)

 We came to Brittany in 2016 after having spent most of our lives in Dorset.
 My name is Daniele.
 I am French and have returned to my place of birth after 42 years in England. where, naturally.
 I taught French.
 My husband, Mike, is English and was also a teacher, but who now is following the more noble calling of brewing British beers in France.<br/>We both speak French and English and are able to offer French lessons at all levels.
 We are always available next door for help and advice.